MAD9137/f2024/docs/modules/week2/swift_types.md

 var users = 88
 ```

-which seems to be inferring the type (an int) based on the value it is being set to.
+This is inferring the type (an Int) based on the value it is being set to.

-Languages that use inference are called **loosely-typed languages**.
+Languages that only use inference are called **loosely-typed languages**.
 Swift is, in fact, a **strongly-typed language**, meaning the variable's type *must* be chosen when you create it.

 The example "var users = 88" is actually considered a **short-hand form** for the explicit version of the same declaration, which looks like: